khowaja17/khowaja17.github.io/index.md

 <div class="section">
   <h2>About Me</h2>
   <p>I’m an aerospace engineer focused on guidance, navigation, and control for autonomous systems.
 I am currently pursuing my Ph.D graduate degree in aerospace engineering as a SMART scholar.
+I am also the owner and founder of Paradigm Prints, a 3D printing company, that specializes in custom prints, design consultations, and STEM outreach.
 In my free time I cook, play sports, and make music.</p>
 </div>

 <div class="section">